What is your most valuable asset?

 - How much benefit you will receive (generally, it is between 50-85% of your income)

-- The maximum amount the insurer will pay (STD policies have a pre-determined monthly limit)
+- The maximum amount the insurer will pay (STD policies have a pre-determined monthly benefit limit)

 - How the insurer defines ‘disability’

-Let’s now look at some of the common questions people ask about short-term disability insurance and their answers:
+Let’s now look at some of the common questions people ask about short-term disability policies and their answers:

 When do short-term disability benefits start?